huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 ---

-## Step 2 â€“ Stabilize the Tucson property
+## Step 2 — Stabilize the Tucson property

 While the move is being planned, it helps to make sure the house is not quietly becoming a problem.